webiny/webiny-js/packages/react-rich-text-renderer/README.md

     allowedIframeHostnames: ["www.youtube.com"],
 };

-/* This is global configuration */
+// This is global configuration. configureSanitization(globalSanitizaionConfig);
-configureSanitization(globalSanitizaionConfig);

 /*